darksidelemm/alltheFSKs/README.md

 TODO:
 -----
 - Lots.
-- Speed up the demodulator.
-Making it process more than one sample at a time is probably a good start.
 - Add frequency tracking, if this is possible to do for MFSK.
-- Check/fix the Eb/No calculations in the test scripts.
 - Add Interleaving & FEC classes.
 Might see about pulling in LDPC Coding from CML or some other library.